kernle32dll/synchronized-cron-task/README.md

 **Note: Unlike most my projects, this project is licenced under the [Apache License 2.0](./LICENSE)!**

-**-WARNING-: This is not production tested, and api-breaking may occur while no 1.0 release has been tagged**
+**-WARNING-: Api-breaking may occur while no 1.0 release has been tagged**

 Download: